Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Introduction

-Non-Markovian stochastic epidemic models with a homogeneous population (no age structure, homogeneous social connectivity, etc.) have been recently studied, see the recent survey \cite{FPP2022}.
+Non-Markovian stochastic epidemic models with a homogeneous population (no age structure, homogeneous social connectivity, etc.) have been recently studied, see the survey \cite{FPP2022}.
 Although these models offer much more possibilities to fit observational data on infection profiles, many of the classical tools in probability cannot be directly exploited.
 In particular, the standard epidemic models with a constant infection rate and a general infection duration distribution are recently studied in \cite{PP-2020} (see also \cite{wang1977gaussian,wang1975limit} for Gaussian approximations and \cite{reinert1995} for measure-valued state descriptors and PDE limit for the FLLN), and epidemic models with varying infectivity are studied in \cite{FPP2020b,PP2020-FCLT-VI,FPP2022-MPMG}, where deterministic or stochastic integral equations are derived for the FLLNs and FCLTs, respectively.
-By tracking the elapsed infectious times, measure-valued processes are used to describe the epidemic evolution dynamics in models with such infection-age dependent infectivity, and the corresponding PDE and SPDE limits are established for the FLLNs and FCLTs in \cite{PP2021-PDE} and \cite{PP-2024-SPDE}, respectively.
+When adding the age of infection into the variables of the model, measure-valued processes have been used to describe the epidemic evolution dynamics in models with such infection-age dependent infectivity, and the corresponding PDE and SPDE limits are established for the FLLNs and FCLTs in \cite{PP2021-PDE} and \cite{PP-2024-SPDE}, respectively.
+This is extended to spatially dense SIR models in \cite{pp-2026}, where the FLLN is established with a PDE limit on a graphon.
 An epidemic model with contact tracing and general infection duration distributions is studied in \cite{duchamps2023}, where measure-valued processes are used to describe the dynamics and the FLLN is established with a PDE limit.
-In \cite{kubasch2023}, an individual-based multi-layer SIR model with households and workplaces to take into account social connectivity heterogeneity is studied, where measure-valued processes tracking remaining infectious times are used to describe the epidemic dynamics and a PDE limit is established for the FLLN.
+In \cite{kubasch2023}, an individual-based multi-layer SIR model with households and workplaces to take into account the social connectivity heterogeneity is studied, where measure-valued processes tracking remaining infectious times are used to describe the epidemic dynamics and a PDE limit is established for the FLLN.